Creatures

 Creating this series was both an enjoyable and challenging experience that pushed my skills and creativity.
 It provided an excellent opportunity to explore various nodes in great depth and significantly enhanced my overall understanding of Houdini’s extensive capabilities and intricate workflow.

-Each of these unique creatures utilized a different simulation system and set of nodes, requiring careful planning and experimentation.
+Each of these unique creatures utilised a different simulation system and set of nodes, requiring careful planning and experimentation.
 The most challenging aspect of the process was to effectively control the simulation parameters to achieve aesthetically pleasing, organic-looking structures that felt natural and dynamic.

 I was greatly inspired by the remarkable work of Paweł Grzelak, particularly his project titled Specimens.
-The depiction of underwater creatures and plants served as a fascinating starting point for my creative process, as these elements are not only organic and complex but also possess an extraordinary and captivating beauty that is truly mesmerizing.
+The depiction of underwater creatures and plants served as a fascinating starting point for my creative process, as these elements are not only organic and complex but also possess an extraordinary and captivating beauty that is truly mesmerising.

 This project was immensely rewarding, providing me with deep insights into Houdini and its intricacies under the expert mentorship of Mark Ingle.